assada/laravel-achievements/README.md

     /*
      * The achievement name
      */
-    public $name = "Post Created";
+    public $name = 'Post Created';

     /*
      * A small description for the achievement
      */
-    public $description = "Congratulations!
-You have made your first post!";
+    public $description = 'Congratulations!
+You have made your first post!';
 }
 ```